-Everyone experiences OCD differently; however, gaining insight into other perspectives can sometimes be beneficial to overcoming one’s own personal mental health challenges regardless how different those challenges may be.
+I understand that there are many types of OCD and that everyone experiences OCD differently; however, gaining insight into other perspectives can sometimes be beneficial to overcoming one’s own personal mental health challenges regardless how different those challenges may be.

 What is Obsessive Compulsive Disorder (OCD)?

 From my personal perspective, OCD is a mental health disorder where overwhelming, intrusive, bothersome thoughts and feelings become stuck on repeat like a broken record in the brain (obsessive part), in which causes extreme emotional distress that can lead to the need to perform a behavior to help ease or even stop the emotional distress (compulsive part) caused by obsessive thoughts and feelings.

 What is Pure “O” Obsessive Compulsive Disorder (also known as Primarily OCD)?

 Pure “O” OCD (Primarily OCD) is OCD without “observable” compulsions.

 From my personal experience with Pure “O” OCD, I do experience mental compulsions, such as “answer seeking” and “what-if” pondering.
 I do experience physical compulsions too, such as avoidance, researching, and reassurance; however, these compulsive responses can be too subtle for others to recognize as a compulsive behavior of OCD.
 Basically, my friends and family would not know I have OCD, unless I told them.

 Also, having experienced OCD episodes with and without compulsive behaviors, I believe Pure “O” OCD episodes with mental compulsions tend to last longer than “observable” physical compulsions, probably because mental compulsions takes a little longer to process to obtain a satisfying level of comfortable reassurance.

 How is Obsessive Compulsive Disorder (OCD) an anxiety disorder?

 The OCD brain doesn’t know how to appropriately respond to normal anxiety.